ibm-cloud-docs/power-iaas/site-access-requirements.md

 | Static            | 1678 kg (3700 lb) | 32 kg (70 lb) or EIA average  |
 | Seismic certified | 1170 mm (2580 lb) | 20 kg (45 lb) or EIA maximum  |
 | EIA: Energy Information Administration |
-{: caption="Table 2.
-Rack characteristics and capacity" caption-side="bottom"}
+{: caption="Rack characteristics and capacity" caption-side="bottom"}

 **Floor load calculator**: You can use [Floor load calculator](http://www-01.ibm.com/support/knowledgecenter/v1/content/POWER6/iphdl/floorloadcalc.htm){: external} to determine the distributed load that a server, expansion unit, or migration tower places on a subfloor (for example, in a data center with a raised floor) or on an above-ground or nonraised floor structure.